Code of Conduct

 14. Demonstrate desirable standards of behavior through personal example.

-15. Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion and religious practice, disability, sexual orientation, gender and gender identity or sex, with an understanding of appropriate appearance, language and behavior in a school setting, which will strengthen students’ self-image and promote confidence to learn.
+15. Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race (including traits historically associated with race, such as hair texture and protective hairstyles like braids locks and twists), color, weight, national origin, ethnic group, religion and religious practice, disability, sexual orientation, gender (including gender identity and expression) or sex, with an understanding of appropriate appearance, language and behavior in a school setting, which will strengthen students’ self-image and promote confidence to learn.

 16. Lead or supervise the thorough investigation of all reports of discrimination, bullying and/or harassment that are witnessed or otherwise brought to the Principal or supervisory personnel’s attention in collaboration with the Dignity Act Coordinator (DAC) or other district designee and ensure that the investigation is completed promptly after receipt of any written or oral report of such conduct.

-17. Take prompt actions which are reasonably calculated to end harassment, bullying and/or discrimination.
+17. Take prompt actions which are reasonably calculated to end harassment, bullying and/or discrimination and promote student safety.

 Superintendent and District Administration